The British Council is the United Kingdom’s international organisation for cultural relations and educational opportunities.

 We are committed to openness and transparency and we recognise our UK statutory obligations under the Freedom of Information Act and the Environmental Information Regulations.
 This policy will apply to all locations where we operate.

-We will aim to make information about our organisation and what we do readily available at minimum inconvenience and cost, subject to the appropriate statutory costs limits.
+We aim to make information about our organisation and what we do readily available at minimum inconvenience and cost, subject to the appropriate statutory costs limits.

 The British Council is committed to: